-6.9.1 Filtering
+6.11.1 Filtering

-The School is adhering to the guidance within the revised KCSIE (September 2020/update January 2021) Annex C and this is reflected within our e-safety policy.
+The School is adhering to the guidance within the revised KCSIE (September 2021) Annex D and this is reflected within our online safety policy.

-6.10 Domestic Abuse
+6.12 Domestic Abuse

 Domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
 Domestic abuse is not limited to physical acts of violence or threatening behaviour, and can include emotional, psychological, controlling or coercive behaviour, sexual and/or economic abuse.
 Types of domestic abuse include intimate partner violence, abuse by family members, teenage relationship abuse and adolescent to parent violence.
 Anyone can be a victim of domestic abuse, regardless of gender, age, ethnicity, socio-economic status, sexuality or background and domestic abuse can take place inside or outside of the home.
 (Working Together July 2018, updated December 2020).